-In recent years studies advanced particular knowledge on ocean acidification, ocean heat content, ocean currents, the El Niño phenomenon, mapping of methane hydrate deposits, the carbon cycle, coastal erosion, weathering and climate feedbacks in regards to climate change interactions.
+In studies advanced particular knowledge recent years on ocean acidification, ocean heat content, ocean currents, the El Niño phenomenon, hydrate deposits, the carbon cycle, coastal mapping of methane erosion, weathering and climate feedbacks in to climate regards change interactions.

 Study of the oceans is linked to understanding global climate changes, potential global warming and related biosphere concerns.
 The atmosphere and ocean are linked because of evaporation and precipitation as well as thermal flux (and solar insolation).
 Wind stress is a major driver of ocean currents while the ocean is a sink for atmospheric carbon dioxide.
 All these factors relate to the ocean's biogeochemical setup.